jefferso/Homebrew-Guide/usingcfw/manualchoiupgrade.rst

 1. Put your Switch into RCM and send the **"memloader.bin"** payload you downloaded earlier
-2. On your Switch, using volume buttons, navigate to **"ums_boot1.ini"** and select it with power
+2. On your Switch, using volume buttons, navigate to **"ums_emmc.ini"** and select it with power
 3. The disk should now connect to your PC.
 In Device Manager, make sure you can see **"LINUX UMS DISK 0"** under **"Disk Drives"**

     * If you see "USB Download Gadget", right click the entry and choose Uninstall.